open-telemetry/opamp-spec/specification.md

 The OpAMP server may use this hash to determine whether it remembers the set of AvailableComponents or not.
-If the hash is not found on the OpAMP server, the server may request the full components map is reported by setting the ReportAvailableComponents flag in the ServerToAgent message.
+If the hash is not found on the OpAMP server, the server may request for the full components map to be reported by setting the ReportAvailableComponents flag in the ServerToAgent message.
 If this flag is specified, then the Agent will populate the components field with a full description of the available components.